-The AASB has issued new and amended accounting standards and interpretations that have mandatory application dates for future reporting periods.
-The Group has decided to early adopt these standards with the exception of the following noted below.
+The Australian Accounting Standards Board has issued new and amended accounting standards and interpretations that have mandatory application dates for future reporting periods.
+The Group has decided to early adopt these standards, the effect of which has not materially impacted upon the disclosures in these financial statements.